PaulDHaes/PaulDHaes/README.md

 - [ ] Make own docker container to easly download
 - [ ] secure the communication by using SSL
 - [ ] auto edit the grafana dashboard to set all the value
+- [ ] edit docker network so localhost can be set